JobService/job-service/job-service/docs/caf-templates/developer_docs/implementation_guide.md

 #### Configuring .gitignore

-You should add a `.gitignore` file to both the root repository folder and the documentation folder to exclude the `node_modules` folder and the `_site` folders from being pushed to the repository.
+You should add a `.gitignore` file to both the root repository folder to exclude the following files and folders:

+-   docs/node_modules
+-   docs/_site
+-   docs/.sass-cache
+-   docs/.jekyll-metadata
+-   docs/Gemfile.lock
+-   docs/caf-templates

+You should also add a `.gitignore` file to the `docs` folder to exclude the following files and folders:

+-   node_modules
+-   _site
+-   .sass-cache
+-   .jekyll-metadata
+-   Gemfile.lock

 #### Setting Up Navigation